 var str; str = 'Hoisting'; console.log(str);

-This is due to the effect of
+This is due to the effect of the hoisting of

 For example, consider the following code: